 Staying Safe Meeting Someone From an App or Marketplace

-That's the honest starting point for most app and marketplace meetups: the other person is often semi-anonymous by design.
+Because here's the honest starting point for most of these meetups: the other person is often semi-anonymous by design.
 Dating apps, buy-and-sell platforms, ride shares, gig work, hookups, casual sports pickups — a lot of them let people operate with a throwaway handle and a cropped photo.
 So before anything else, let's be clear about what vetting can and can't do here.

 When you have almost nothing to go on